Tesla : shares spike, dealing short-sellers a $1.7 billion loss | 4-Traders

 The update buoyed hopes that the company led by Elon Musk will stanch its losses.

-Tesla's rapid cash burn and struggles at turning a profit have made it a favorite target for shorts, including big names such as Jim Chanos, head of Kynikos Associates, and billionaire hedge fund manager David Einhorn's Greenlight Capital fund.
+Tesla's rapid cash burn and struggles at turning a profit have made it a favourite target for shorts, including big names such as Jim Chanos, head of Kynikos Associates, and billionaire hedge fund manager David Einhorn's Greenlight Capital fund.

 Since the beginning of 2016, Tesla is the fourth-worst performing U.S. short bet, and short-sellers have lost $4.70 billion on a net basis over that period, according to S3 data.